Unbiased Binning for Fairness-aware Attribute Representation: Experiments

 \subsection{Experiments Setup}

-The algorithms are implemented using {\sc Python 3.9.6}.
-The code and other artifacts are publicly available on GitHub [Anonymized].
+The algorithms are implemented using {\sc Python 3.9.6}, and are publicly available on GitHub.
 The experiments were conducted on a personal computer with an {\sc Apple M2 Pro} CPU with 12 cores and 32 GB of {\sc DDR5} memory, running {\sc MAC OS 14.5}.